IBM/visual-inspection-auto-train/README.md

   "model": {
     "name": "classifier",
     "action": "retrain"
-    "_comment": "action can be retrain, train, or nothing. default to 'train'.
+    "_comment": "action can be retrain, train, or none. default to 'train'.
 TODO, remember that training a new model will of course result in anew ID", "strategy": {}
   },
   "folders": [